Chris Bush (gridiron football)

-Chris Bush (born July 22, 1981) is an American and Canadian football player who played for the Tennessee Titans and the BC Lions.
+Chris Bush (born July 22, 1981) is an American former football wide receiver.
+He played college football for the Tulane Green Wave, and professionally for the BC Lions of the Canadian Football League (CFL).

 Biography

 Bush was born in Metairie, Louisiana and attended East St. John High School in Reserve, Louisiana.
 He was named All-River Parish while catching 94 passes for 1,260 yards and 35 touchdowns.
 He was also All-State in both long jump and triple jump.

 Bush played college football at Tulane University as a wide receiver.
 In his final year there, he started 20 games for Tulane catching 37 passes for an average of 18 yards per reception.
 After college, Bush was signed by the Tennessee Titans of the National Football League as an undrafted free agent, but was released in August 2005.
-He subsequently signed with the BC Lions of the Canadian Football League in May 2006.
-He played for the Lions during the 2006 season in which the Lions won the 2006 Grey Cup.
+He subsequently signed with the BC Lions of the Canadian Football League (CFL) in May 2006.
+He dressed in four games for the Lions during the 2006 CFL season before being released in August 2006.